iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.covidsafepathsBt.mn___1.6.1/report.md

 <img src="2_star_reviews_wordcloud.png" alt="org.pathcheck.covidsafepathsBt.mn 2 reviews"/>
 </p>

+> I guess if you're really into covid like that but I don't want to be notified every 10 minutes about people that had to go I'm vaccinated I'm good<br> :date: __2021-05-18 14:24:17__

 > It never reported a thing even when I was exposed to Covid and it did a download to my phone every check.
 Now I have to go in and delete all those downloads...not happy.😑🤬<br> :date: __2021-05-05 17:15:11__

 > Eh.... obviously needs work.<br> :date: __2021-04-20 17:38:42__